martchoukaur-byte/tech_portfolio_nasdaq_100_risk_analysis/RESULTS.md

 ![Portfolio vs NASDAQ Wealth Index](https://github.com/user-attachments/assets/7ca0a79e-6eec-4f8d-bc9b-14761c72521d)

+**Description:**
+This chart illustrates the historical drawdown profile for both the Equal-Weighted Portfolio (Blue) and the NASDAQ-100 Benchmark (Red).
+The vertical axis represents the percentage decline from the previous cumulative maximum wealth at each monthly observation.
+A value of 0% indicates the asset is at a new all-time high.

+**Analysis:**

+**Synchronized Collapse (2000–2002)**: The Dot-com crash resulted in nearly identical maximum drawdowns for both strategies, with the Portfolio reaching -72.24% and the Benchmark -75.04%, demonstrating high downside correlation during the initial burst.

+**Asymmetric Recovery Velocity (2003–2014)**: A significant structural divergence appears in the recovery phase.
+The Portfolio fully erased its losses and reclaimed its high-water mark by August 2007 (89 months).
+In stark contrast, the NASDAQ-100 remained in drawdown territory until November 2014 (177 months), highlighting the prolonged capital stagnation of the diversified index compared to the concentrated survivors.

+**Systemic Correlation (2022)**: During the 2022 tech correction, both series exhibit renewed synchronization, with drawdowns converging around -33%, reaffirming that concentration offers limited protection against sector-wide valuation compression.

 #### Portfolio vs NASDAQ Performance Metrics

 Full comparison metrics are available in `outcome/data/outcome_portfolio_vs_nasdaq_comparison.csv` and `outcome/data/sharpe_ratios_stocks_portfolio_nasdaq.csv`.